gracec4227/cs326-lab2/README.md

 This is the readme.
 Need to add change in my new branch.
+New change